nexto123/user-centric/README.md

 This website basically highlights four essential sections.
 These being the history section, planned tours, video/audio samples and enquiry/contact page of the band.

-*The history section or about gives a brief info about the bands.
+*The About section or about gives a brief info about the band.
 *The planned tours section discribes some planned shows the band will be embarking.
-I use bootstrap grid images with the lightbox effect to convey the required message.
+I use bootstrap grid images with the lightbox effect to style the images.
-*The media and smaple section will have audio tracks and videos of the band.
+*The media section has the some of the audio tracks  of the band and a framed video from youtube.

 Technologies:
 HTML5